 - ½ cup dark chocolate chips + an additional handful

-- Preheat oven to 350 degrees F. Line a loaf pan with parchment paper and spray with coconut oil.
+- Preheat the oven to 350 degrees F. Line a loaf pan with parchment paper, and spray with coconut oil.

-- Add in eggs and blend until combined.
+- Add the eggs and blend until combined.

-- Add in coconut flour, baking soda, baking powder, cocoa powder, and salt.
+- Add the coconut flour, baking soda, baking powder, cocoa powder, and salt.
 Mix again until just combined.
 Stir in ½ cup dark chocolate chips.

-- Pour batter into prepared pan and smooth top.
+- Pour the batter into the prepared pan and smooth the top.
 Sprinkle with a handful of dark chocolate chips.

-- Bake for 30-40 minutes or until tester inserted into center comes out clean.
+- Bake for 30-40 minutes, or until a tester inserted into center comes out clean.
 Let cool and devour!